Skip to content

 Weekly Intern Training and Service Activities

-The psychology internship training program at CMHC reflects a belief in a generalist training model that exposes interns to the functions and service delivery areas common to university counseling center settings.
+The psychology internship training program at CMHC reflects a belief in a generalist training model that includes interns in the functions and service delivery areas common to university counseling center settings.
 The program is designed to promote each intern's personal and professional development and to be sensitive and responsive to individual needs and interests.
 Although internship training can be intense and stressful at times, interns are actively encouraged to limit themselves to a 40-hour work week.
 As with most university counseling centers, we experience heavier demands for services during certain times of the year that require additional hours from staff and interns.
 Nevertheless, learning to set limits, establishing reasonable goals and taking care of oneself are important components of the training experience at CMHC.

 The table below describes anticipated time allocations for each major training and service activity.
 The activities and hours listed are illustrative only and are subject to change each year.

-Psychology Intern Time Allocations: 2022-2023
+Recent Psychology Intern Time Allocations

 (Subject to Change)